ATLAS experiment: Precision measurements

-For example, the data collected by ATLAS made it possible in 2018 to measure the mass [(8037±19) MeV] of the W boson, one of the two mediators of the weak interaction, with a measurement uncertainty of ±2.4‰.
+For example, the data collected by ATLAS made it possible in 2018 to measure the mass [(80,370±19) MeV] of the W boson, one of the two mediators of the weak interaction, with a measurement uncertainty of ±2.4‰.

 Higgs boson

 One of the most important goals of ATLAS was to investigate a missing piece of the Standard Model, the Higgs boson.
 The Higgs mechanism, which includes the Higgs boson, gives mass to elementary particles, leading to differences between the weak force and electromagnetism by giving the W and Z bosons mass while leaving the photon massless.

 On July 4, 2012, ATLAS — together with CMS, its sister experiment at the LHC — reported evidence for the existence of a particle consistent with the Higgs boson at a confidence level of 5 sigma, with a mass around 125 GeV, or 133 times the proton mass.
 This new "Higgs-like" particle was detected by its decay into two photons ($H\rightarrow\gamma\gamma$) and its decay to four leptons ($H\rightarrow ZZ^*\rightarrow 4l$ and $H\rightarrow WW^*\rightarrow e\nu\mu\nu$).

-In March 2013, in the light of the updated ATLAS and CMS results, CERN announced that the new particle was indeed a Higgs boson.
+In March 2013, following the updated results from ATLAS and CMS, CERN announced that the newly discovered particle was indeed a Higgs boson.
 The experiments were also able to show that the properties of the particle as well as the ways it interacts with other particles were well-matched with those of a Higgs boson, which is expected to have spin 0 and positive parity.
 Analysis of more properties of the particle and data collected in 2015 and 2016 confirmed this further.

 In October 2013, two of the theoretical physicists who predicted the existence of the Standard Model Higgs boson, Peter Higgs and François Englert, were awarded the Nobel Prize in Physics.